chenzlabs/clara-app/README.md

 - Voice recognition using Siri
 - Text-to-speech using AVSpeechSynthesizer

-FIXME: a bit flaky/crash-y at the moment, voice and text-to-speech don't get along well at the moment
+FIXME: a tiny bit flaky/crash-y at the moment, sometimes voice and text-to-speech don't get along well at the moment

-(Also, Hockey files are integrated, but untested.)